Soft unification of exceptional effective field theories in de Sitter space: Introduction

 This is the main result of the paper.
-USB can be derived from Ward-Takahashi identities with respect to known non-linear symmetries of the exceptional theories as is shown in the Appendix, thus making it a non-perturbative property of the dS amplitudes.
+USB can be derived from Ward-Takahashi identities with respect to known non-linear symmetries of the exceptional theories as is shown in the Supplementary Material \footnote{See Supplementary Material at [url] for a detailed derivation of Universal Soft Behaviour from Ward-Takahashi identity, which includes reference \cite{Hui:2018cag,Du:2024soq}.}, thus making it a non-perturbative property of the dS amplitudes.
 We also prove USB for four-point dS amplitudes by imposing GEC for $\Delta\geq 4$ theories.
 Conversely, one can also use USB to uniquely bootstrap the four-point dS amplitudes.
 The non-energy conserving part of the dS amplitude $\mathcal{A}_{k_T\neq 0}$ violates USB for all $\Delta \geq 4$ exceptional EFTs, therefore imposing GEC by demanding the vanishing of $\mathcal{A}_{k_T \neq 0}$, is equivalent to imposing USB.
 In short, for $\Delta \geq 4$ exceptional EFTs, we have

+Moreover, it goes without saying, USB and GEC are robust against any perturbative field redefinition since they're properties of the scattering amplitude.
+Practically, one needs to invoke highly non-trivial distribution identities involving Dirac-Delta and its derivatives to verify the field basis independence.
+The verification is done for all exceptional theories by showing amplitudes computed from diverse field basis converge to an identical expression for each theory.

-A subtlety encountered in \cite{Du:2025zpm} is that for $\Delta = 3$ or massless scalar theories, GEC doesn't pick out the $SU(N)$ Non-Linear Sigma Model (henceforth referred to as NLSM) \cite{Cronin:1967jq, Weinberg:1966fm}, which describes the low energy dynamics of the Nambu-Goldstone mode corresponding to the chiral symmetry breaking $SU(N)\times SU(N)/SU(N)$.
+A subtlety encountered in \cite{bsyw-czt5} is that for $\Delta = 3$ or massless scalar theories, GEC doesn't pick out the $SU(N)$ Non-Linear Sigma Model (henceforth referred to as NLSM) \cite{Cronin:1967jq, Weinberg:1966fm}, which describes the low energy dynamics of the Nambu-Goldstone mode corresponding to the chiral symmetry breaking $SU(N)\times SU(N)/SU(N)$.
 The on-shell avatar of flat space $SU(N)$ NLSM is extensively studied in \cite{Adler:1965ga, Paton:1969je, Ellis:1970nt,Susskind:1970gf, Kampf:2013vha, Bartsch:2024ofb, Kampf:2012fn, Rodina:2016jyz}.
-GEC \cite{Du:2025zpm} suggests that \textit{any} two derivative massless scalar theory appears to be healthy from the dS S-matrix point of view.
+GEC \cite{bsyw-czt5} suggests that \textit{any} two derivative massless scalar theory appears to be healthy from the dS S-matrix point of view.
 The result is sensible, as the coset of $SU(N)$ NLSM is blind to the background space-time geometry it's living in.
 This further suggests that DBI and Special Galileon are more fundamental than $SU(N)$ NLSM in dS, where the former two theories can be uniquely determined by their spectrum and GEC (stability requirement) alone.
 USB, however, should fix the dS amplitude in $SU(N)$ NLSM as a consequence of the non-linearly realised symmetry.